Report a Hacker Here and Learn How to File a Police Report

 Europol - Cybercrime Directory

-In the EU, Europol has a site that can help you report a crime no matter what country you’re in.
-Each of the member states includes websites, email addresses, or telephone numbers for you to report a cybercrime.
+Europol’s website can help you report a crime regardless of country if you’re based in the EU.
+Each member state includes websites, email addresses, or telephone numbers for you to report a cybercrime.

-If you’re concerned about your cybersecurity you can contact us and we’ll help you
+If you’re concerned about cybersecurity, contact us, and we’ll help you.